Donetsk: Sports

 Donetsk is a large sports center, has a developed infrastructure, and has repeatedly held international competitions – Davis Cup, UEFA Champions League.
 Representatives of the city are state leaders sports such as football, hockey, basketball, boxing, tennis, athletics and others.

 The most popular sport in Donetsk is football.
-Donetsk is home to one major professional football club: Shakhtar Donetsk, which played at the Donbas Arena prior to 2014 but now plays at NSC Olimpiyskiy in Kyiv, won the Ukrainian Championship and Ukrainian Cup multiple times, and in 2009 they became the second team from Ukraine (after FC Dynamo Kyiv) to win a European competition, the UEFA Cup.
-There were two important teams:FC Metalurh Donetsk and FC Olimpik Donetsk, which were dissolved in 2015 and 2021 respectively.
+Shakhtar Donetsk won the Ukrainian Championship and Ukrainian Cup multiple times and in 2009 they became the second team from Ukraine (after FC Dynamo Kyiv) to win a European competition, the UEFA Cup.
+It played at the Donbas Arena prior to 2014 but has played at NSC Olimpiyskiy in Kyiv since May 2020.
+A second club using the name FC Shakhtyor Donetsk was formed in 2025 and plays in the Russian Second League Division B.

+Two important teams - FC Metalurh Donetsk and FC Olimpik Donetsk - were dissolved in 2015 and 2021 respectively.
 Donetsk was also home to the women's football club WFC Donchanka, one of the most successful clubs in the history of the Ukrainian Women's League, but it ceased operations in 2014.

 Donbas Arena stadium was opened in 2009.

 Donetsk is home to the football stadium Donbas Arena, which was opened in 2009.
 It became the first stadium in Eastern Europe designed and constructed according to the UEFA standards for stadiums of "Elite" category.
 When the joint bid for the UEFA Euro 2012 was won by Poland and Ukraine, Donetsk's Donbas Arena was chosen as the location for three Group D matches, one quarter-final match, and one semi-final match.
 The RSK Olimpiyskyi Stadium was chosen as a reserve stadium.

 Donetsk, together with the nearby Mariupol, were the host towns of the 2009 UEFA European Under-19 Championship.
 The stadiums hosting the event on behalf of Donetsk were RSC Olimpiyskiy (which hosted the final) and the Metalurh Stadium.